u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/crm/track_leads/lead_scoring.rst

 Assign leads based on probability
 =================================

-Odoo *CRM* can assign leads/opportunities to sales teams and salespeople based on specified rules.
+Thrive Bureau ERP *CRM* can assign leads/opportunities to sales teams and salespeople based on specified rules.
 Create assignment rules based on the leads' probability of success to prioritize those that are more likely to result in deals.